Bend It Like Beckham

 Families can talk about...

-Families can talk about why Jess feels she cannot talk to her family about her love of sports and how she defends her subterfuge.
+Families can talk about why Jess feels she can't talk to her family about her love of sports and how she defends her subterfuge.

 How does her father's cricket experience impact his view of Jess' soccer playing?